 As we burn through our stock of disposable products we are replacing them with more Earth-friendly alternatives.

 Currenty, we use compostable glasses as kid's cups and for special event cups.
-In addition, our disposable flateare is compostable.
+In addition, our disposable flatware is compostable.
 Our large and small to-go containers are made of post-consumer materials and are recyclable.
-Our bags for carry outs are brown paper bags.
+Our bags for carry outs are compostable.
 We'll be adding more as our current stock runs out.

 We're pretty hardcore recyclers.
 Currently, we recycle plastic, cardboard, paper, glass, and metal.
 We make regular runs to the scrapyard to recycle any old building materials we may have from our remodeling.